Smart meter: History

 The installed base of smart meters in Europe at the end of 2008 was about 39 million units, according to analyst firm Berg Insight.
 Globally, Pike Research found that smart meter shipments were 17.4 million units for the first quarter of 2011.
 Visiongain determined that the value of the global smart meter market would reach US$7 billion in 2012.

+H.M.
+Zahid Iqbal, M. Waseem, and Dr. Tahir Mahmood, researchers of University of Engineering & Technology Taxila, Pakistan, introduced the concept of Smart Energy Meters in 2013.
+Their article, "Automatic Energy Meter Reading using Smart Energy Meter" outlined the key features of Smart Energy Meter including Automatic remote meter reading via GSM for utility companies and customers, Real-time monitoring of a customer's running load, Remote disconnection and reconnection of customer connections by the utility company and Convenient billing, eliminating the need of meter readers to physically visit the customers for billing.